Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/received-statement-and-ip-comments-appellant.content.md

 {% if has_statement and has_ip_comments -%}
-   We have received the local planning authority’s questionnaire, all statements and comments from interested parties.
+   We have received the local planning authority's questionnaire, all statements and comments from interested parties.
 {% elif has_statement -%}
    We have received a statement from the local planning authority.
 {% elif has_ip_comments -%}